sagemath/trac_to_gh/Issue 5137.md

 # Issue 5137: [with patch, needs review] create variables 's' only once in sr if multiple plaintexts are considered

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5137

 Original creator: malb